zcharo99/BatchOS-Reborn/README.md

 ## 3.1 Reborn:
 - Fixed "shutdown" actually not shutting down BatchOS (commands were still working and custom prompt was still showing)
-- Completely changed kernel booting mode and shutdown mode, now doesn't launch a new cmd window anymore
+- Completely changed kernel booting mode and shutdown mode, now doesn't launch a new cmd process anymore

 # Known bugs
 Bugs that the developer knows about.
-- In the Calculator, when dividing with an prime number, the result does not show decimals *(CANNOT FIX ON BATCH - IT DOESN'T SUPPORT DECIMALS)*
+- In the Calculator, when dividing with a prime number, the result does not show decimals *(CANNOT FIX ON BATCH - IT DOESN'T SUPPORT DECIMALS)*